ritakalach/atla-sentiment-analysis/README.md

-# Using sentiment analysis to visualize character arcs in Avatar: The Last Airbender
+# Using Sentiment Analysis to Visualize Character Arcs in Avatar: The Last Airbender
 A beginner end-to-end NLP data science project in Python.

 # Motivation and project description